oauthstuff/app2app-evolution/README.md

 }
 ```

-For this solution, we need besides the package name additionally
+For this solution, we need, besides the package name, also
 the hashes of the certificates that were used to sign the APK.
-This can either be put into the discovery document or if the
+This can either be put into the OAuth/OpenID Discovery document or if the
 IDP app uses Android App Links the hash can be found in the
 ``/.well-known/assetlinks.json`` file.